Peakboard/peakboard.github.io/content/_data_sources/31-en-ODBC-Excel.md

 ---
 layout: article
-title: Including Excel via ODBC
+title: Integrating Excel via ODBC
-menu_title: Include Excel via ODBC
+menu_title: Integrating Excel via ODBC
-description: Including Excel via ODBC
+description: Integrating Excel via ODBC
 lang: en
 ref: dat-31
 ---

-Content of this help article is how an Excel file can be integrated as a bridge data source via ODBC.

-Details on how to install the bridge can be found [here](/administration/01-de-install.html) and further information on the bridge data source [here](/data_sources/14-de-peakboard-bridge.html).
+Details on how to install the bridge can be found [here](/administration/01-en-install.html) and further information on the bridge data source [here](/data_sources/14-en-peakboard-bridge.html).

 The following screenshot shows the bridge data source.
 The URI of the bridge server must be entered at the address.
 Usually this is in the form `tcp://<MyBridgeServer>:2501`.
 The port only needs to be specified if it differs from the default value 2501.